Smoking Jacket

 Burgundy velvet/black silk

-CAVENDISH BURGUNDY VELVET
+CAVENDISH VELVET BORDEAUX

 Navy blue/black silk

-CAVENDISH NAVY BLUE VELVET
+CAVENDISH VELVET NAVY

 Green velvet/black silk

-CAVENDISH GREEN VELVET
+CAVENDISH VELVET GREEN

 SMOKING JACKET BLACK VELVET, BURGUNDY QUILT FACINGS